Vittoria (Brescia Metro)

 Vittoria is a station of the Brescia Metro, in the city of Brescia in northern Italy.
 The station is in the historic core of the city, in the north-west of the Piazza della Vittoria.

 Archaeological discoveries in the old city centre, and at Vittoria the buried ruins of a tower dating back to the later Middle Ages, resulted in a slowdown of the construction work in the area and some design changes.

+Architectural and Artistic Features

+The station features notable art installations, such as Mind the Gap by Nathalie Du Pasquier.
+This permanent piece utilizes colorful ceramic tiles from Mutina’s Margherita collection, transforming the station into an immersive abstract artwork.

+In 2016, artist Elisabetta Benassi introduced a sound installation at the station.
+At each hour, a sequence of sentences is broadcast, exploring themes of time, order, and entropy, contrasting with the visual architecture of the surrounding Piazza della Vittoria.